-Curt Smith is an acclaimed columnist, award-winning radio commenator and host, and author, his current book Mercy!
-A Celebration of Fenway Park's Centennial Told Through Red Sox Radio and TV.
-He wrote more speeches than anyone for former President George H.W.
-Bush.
+Curt Smith is a newspaper columnist, award-winning radio commentator, Upstate New York television political analyst, and acclaimed author, his sixteenth and newest book George H. W. Bush: Character at the Core.
+Smith wrote more speeches than anyone else for Bush during the latter’s 1989-93 Presidency.
 The New York Times terms his work "the high point of Bush familial eloquence."
-Says commentator Juan Williams: "Curt Smith is a terrific talent."
+Says commentator Juan Williams: "Curt Smith is a great talent."